msysbio/microbetag/docs/mgg_tutorials/abd_only.md

 After a few minutes (based on your data and the steps you have asked for) a *microbetag-*annotated network will pop up automatically on your Cytoscape instance.

 ![annotated_net](../../assets/images/app/annotated_net_no_net.png)

+To explore the annotated network continue with [*Investigating the annotations* tutorial](./roaming.md).

 {: .important-title}